The Book of Bad Dreams

 page 1

 There are two kinds of children: ones that mostly have good dreams, and ones that mostly have bad ones.
-My name is Norton Splat, and I had bad dreams—only bad dreams.
+Norton Splat had bad dreams—only bad dreams.

 page 2

-Each night my mother tucked me into bed, trapping me tightly between the sheets.
-“Don’t forget the corners,” I would say.
+Each night Norton’s mother put him to bed, tucked tightly between the sheets.
+“Don’t forget the corners,” Norton would say.
 “That’s where the bad dreams creep in.”

 page 3

-Tightly tucked corners, no matter how tightly tucked, didn’t stop me from waking up with an awful dream.
-So I crawled out of bed and into my parents’ bedroom, careful not to stir up any more nightmares.
+Tightly tucked corners, no matter how tightly tucked, didn’t stop Norton from waking up with an awful dream.
+So he crawled out of bed and did what any child would do.
+He marched straight into his parents’ bedroom, careful not to stir up any more nightmares.

 Tip-toeing out of his room.

-I’ve never had a bad dream there—but of course they don’t sleep so well!
+Norton had never had a bad dream there—but of course his parents didn’t sleep so well!

 page 4